 Alaska Packing List

-Maybe I am the only one with trouble packing?
+Am I the only one with trouble packing?
 I often wonder this.
-It can be a struggle.
+It can be a struggle for a longer trip to think of everything you might need.
 Here are some items that I thought were essential on my trip to Alaska.
-I also included things that I did not bring that I wish were with me.
-Some of these pieces may be obvious to some, but it is always nice to have a checklist.
-I find it helpful to have travel size versions of toiletries and duplicates of certain things like makeup, toothbrush, etc. That way you don’t have to throw important things into your bag last minute that could get left behind.
+Some of these pieces may be obvious to some, but it is always nice to have a packing list that you didn’t have to come up with yourself.
+I find it helpful to have travel size versions of toiletries and duplicates of my frequently used items set aside specific for travel to simplify the planning process.
+Alaska travel and packing can differ from other areas of the country due to variation in weather and temperature.

 1. Layered clothing.
 Bringing layers that you can take on and off is extremely beneficial for temperature variations.
 Along with this, wearing loose clothing can help avoid some mosquitos bites.
 Mosquitos can definitely still get you through yoga pants!